kinecosystem/kin-sdk-node/README.md

-# This SDK is work in progress and is not ready for use.

 # Kin SDK for Node

 Kin SDK for Node is meant to be used as a back-end service.
 It can perform actions for your client apps (iOS, Android, etc.)